infinitered/solidarity/docs/plugins.md

 **And you're not alone!** You have full power of Gluegun's context API (the CLI driver of Solidarity).

 Learn more about [Gluegun here](https://infinitered.github.io/gluegun/#/context-api).
-Any spinner, color, or prompt you see in Solidarity is driven from the Gluegun context API.
-So open up our source for examples!
+Any spinner, color, or prompt you see in Solidarity is driven from Gluegun.
+So open up Solidarity source for examples of things you can do!

+## Got questions?
+We're hanging around on [Infinite Red Community Slack](http://community.infinite.red), so you can hop in and chat with us.
+Lots of our open source is discussed throughout this slack.
+If you end up needing advanced attention, we are a consulting company, so we offer Premium support, too.
+Email us at hello@infinite.red to get that ball rolling with your project.